(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 At 42 watts put out by the pair, they are definitely sufficient for your small-moderate sized room needs.
 This is what most of us have, after all.
 Recall: you do not need to pay for the high wattage of an all-purpose or surround sound receiver.
 Lower power drives all you need, and at lower dollar spend out of your pocket.
 The bass is pretty good.

 The controls and amp are in the right-sided speaker.

 There is an equalizer control on the active speaker (right side of the case) for making small tone adjustments in treble and bass loudness.
 This feature is unusual in inexpensive components.
 Alongside is the volume control.
 I guess it is arbitrary where you put these knobs.
 But we do like that you don’t have to reach all the way to the rear of the device to find them.

 physical dimensions: 5.75 in x 9.5 in x 7 in (W, H, D)

 weight: 10.8 pounds

-Believe me, I appreciate the light weight of these Edifiers.
-Makes them so easy to move.
-Similar they are expertly short, well under 10 inches.
+Believe me, I appreciate the light-weight of these Edifiers.
+It makes them so easy to move.
+Similarly, they are expertly short, well under 10 inches.
 Taller than wide, of course.
 Despite the small size and poundage, they have a good feel to them, although not hefty.
 You don’t feel like you are going to topple them over.